Temps and termites are on the rise. Schedule your free inspection today.

 Rat droppings

-Droppings tend to be found concentrated in specific locations, as rats produce up to 40 droppings per night.
+Rodent droppings tend to be found concentrated in specific locations, as rats produce up to 40 droppings per night.
+The feces can spread disease, so it’s important to dispose of them safely.
+Our technicians can help.

 Rub marks

 Rats have terrible eyesight, so they use established routes along skirting boards and walls to help with navigation.
-Grease and dirt on their bodies leave smudges and dark marks on the objects and surfaces they repeatedly brush up against.
+Grease and dirt on their bodies leave smudges, oily grease marks, and dark marks on the objects and surfaces they repeatedly brush up against.

 Scratching noises

 Black rats are agile climbers, earning them their common name – the roof rat.
-Often found in attics, you may hear scratching noises at night.
-Brown rats can be identified by a grinding noise they make with their teeth.
+Often found in attics, you may hear rat scratching noises at night.
+Brown rats can be identified by the grinding noise they make with their teeth.
+Squeaking noises can also indicate rats.

 Rat holes